 Wyoming Liberty Group

-What do PAWS, NAEP & ACT have in common besides being arcane acronyms?
+What do PAWS, NAEP & ACT® have in common besides being arcane acronyms?
 They are all K-12 education testing systems, each testing different age groups by subject, with the object of assessing what kids know and can do.
-They’ve also become canaries in the coal mine telling us our education systems and theories are ineffective.
-See the four graphs below.
+They’ve also become canaries in the coal mine telling us our education systems and theories are dangerously ineffective.